Acquisition of Citizenship: A Guide for Children Born Outside the U.S.

 Current Requirements for Acquisition of U.S. Citizenship

-Under current law, a person born outside of the United States generally may acquire citizenship at birth if that person has at least one parent who is a U.S. citizen and U.S. citizen parent meets certain residence or physical presence requirements in the U.S. prior to the person’s birth.
+Under current law, a person born outside of the United States generally may acquire citizenship at birth if that person has at least one parent who is a U.S. citizen and that parent meets certain residence or physical presence requirements in the U.S. prior to the person’s birth.
 The current law covers children born on or after November 14, 1986.
-The following is an overview of the requirents:

 Child Born in Wedlock